Account Search Logout

 “I won’t,” says Alon, a proper lap dog.

-Suddenly, a tunic-clad Skipio strolls from the trees.
+Before he can strike, a tunic-clad Skipio strolls from the trees.

 “What’s a little thing like you,” the brawny man sneers.
 “Doing so far away from your sister?”

-“Please,” Skipio mocks.“I belong to Castor,”
+“Please,” Skipio mocks.
+“I belong to Castor,”

 Alon’s pathetic fingers go for the Lion’s eyes, but the man lets him drop before backhanding him into a stupor.